-The Annual Conference is fully online this year and will take place from Friday 3rd to Sunday 5th September.
-Submissions have been reviewed and recording has begun!
+The Annual Conference was fully online this year and took place from Friday 3rd to Sunday 5th September.

-Although we will have to wait until March 2022 to sample the delights of Oxford again, or experience the joy of face to face exchanges with our fellow attendees, we still have the opportunity to listen to some excellent papers and take part in some inclusive and stimulating discussions.
-Singing may still be possible!
-Being online, the conference is open to a much wider audience and we hope this will encourage many people, who would not normally be able to travel to Oxford, to attend for the first time to experience the rich diversity of content.
+Although we will have to wait until March 2022 to sample the delights of Oxford again, or experience the joy of face to face exchanges with our fellow attendees, we still had the opportunity to listen to some excellent papers and take part in some inclusive and stimulating discussions.
+Being online, the conference was open to a much wider audience and we hope this encouraged many people, who would not normally be able to travel to Oxford, to attend for the first time to experience the rich diversity of content.

 Our keynote speakers this year are Laura D’Olimpio, University of Birmingham, UK and Gordon Bearn, Lehigh University, USA.